sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The Web of Rumors

-In the dim light of Raavani’s chamber, Surpanakha sat with Kumbhini and Tadaka.
+In the dim light of Ravani’s chamber, Surpanakha sat with Kumbhini and Tadaka.
 The air was thick with the scent of crushed berries and whispered schemes.

 Surpanakha crushed a blackberry between her fingers.
 The juice seeped into her skin like old blood, dark and staining.
 “The court believes in shadows,” she said, voice low and sharp.
 “Let them believe Ram’s heart belongs to us now”